chocolateboy/async-any/README.md

 ## Why?

-I wanted a lightweight version of [async-done](https://www.npmjs.com/package/async-done) without the [bugs](https://github.com/gulpjs/async-done/issues/36), with stricter detection of promises and observables, with an optional promise API, and with browser support.
+I wanted a lightweight version of [async-done](https://www.npmjs.com/package/async-done) without the [bugs](https://github.com/gulpjs/async-done/issues/36), with smarter handling of promises and observables, with an optional promise API, and with browser support.

 ## Why Not?